GDX-X/PFS-BatchKit-Manager/README.md

   <summary> <h7> <b> How to install PS2 Games </b> </h7> </summary>
    <p>

+NOTE Before installing your games, it is strongly recommended to create the `+OPL` partition

 Copy your .BIN/CUE in CD Folder

 Copy your .ISO in DVD Folder